 Webinar Goals

-- Experience key aspects of the Foundation Module, the Association Module and the Inferential Reasoning Module. - Understand how CODAP can be used to guide statistical investigations. - Discuss pedagogy for preparing teachers to teach statistics. - Understand how to access materials for use in your LMS. - Get to know one another!
+- Experience key aspects of the modules - Understand how CODAP can be used to guide statistical investigations. - Discuss pedagogy for preparing teachers to teach statistics. - Understand how to access materials for use in your LMS. - Get to know one another!